September, 2020

 It was starting to get dark, the fog was rolling in, it was definitely cooler.
 Yet is was proving to be a lovely, calm evening.

 As soon as we turned around and headed back to the north, I noticed the lighthouse out on the cliff above … the lighthouse!
 It was the North Head Lighthouse … the one we had just visited earlier today.
-Evidently, at the spot where we first walked out onto the beach for this beachwalk, the lighthouse was just around the corner from that spot and couldn’t be seen.
+Evidently, at the spot where we first walked out onto the beach for this beach walk, the lighthouse was just around the corner from that spot and couldn’t be seen.
 But now, further south down the beach, the angle was different.

 Besides a surprise view of the lighthouse, it was now an hour or so after we had first come down onto the beach, and the ocean waves had picked up a bit.
 Now there were at least a few relatively small crashing waves on the cliff face.
 I wondered what it would be like out here during a real winter ocean storm.
-That thought occured to me, and then I realized that I might not own enough layers of clothing to keep me warm out here during a real winter ocean storm!
+That thought occurred to me, and then I realized that I might not own enough layers of clothing to keep me warm out here during a real winter ocean storm!
 But still, it was an interesting thought.

 We walked back up the beach, then up through the driftwood, and back to our campsites.
 My friends and I ate dinner together at the picnic table under their sturdy green canopy and tarp.
 We visited a while and then said goodnight and climbed up into our trailers for the rest of the evening and a good night’s sleep.